Michael A. Taylor Player Props: Twins vs. Yankees

 Yankees Pitching Rankings

-- The 9.8 strikeouts per nine innings put together by the Yankees pitching staff ranks third in the league.
+- The pitching staff for the Yankees has a collective 9.6 K/9, the fifth-best in MLB.

-- The Yankees have the second-ranked team ERA across all MLB pitching staffs (3.06).
+- The Yankees' 3.16 team ERA ranks second across all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.